 Community Vegan Meal

-Our monthly Community Vegan Meal (usually the third Thursday of most months, August through April) is held in Mackey Hall at Westminster Church House (353 E. Pine St.).
+Our monthly Community Vegan Meal (usually the third Thursday of most months, September through April) is held in Mackey Hall at Westminster Church House (353 E. Pine St.).
 This meal is a great opportunity for Westminster members, students, and area community members to enjoy delicious food while building relationships through fellowship and conversation.
-This is a truly intergenerational event and is a favorite tradition and gathering for many, especially College of Wooster students.
+This is a truly intergenerational event, and is a favorite tradition and gathering for many, especially College of Wooster students.

 Mark these dates on your calendar and join us at 6pm in Mackey Hall:

 Beginning in September 2018, the format for the Community Vegan Meal will change slightly.
 Our (re)newed "mission" or focus is to have an intentional space where students, church and community members can gather in a spirit of mindfulness to fellowship, have conversation, and build relationships across lines of difference.
 We're also switching up how we enjoy the meal together: Whereas we used to have a buffet-style service line, we're working to foster a more conversational and intentional community atmosphere.
 A main dish and a few sides will be served family dinner-style to each table.
 We still welcome the cooking/baking talents of church and community members, but ask that folks bring a dessert rather than a main/side dish.
 We will offer a blessing prior to the meal just as before, but will invite tables to engage with suggested topics/conversation prompts and questions to help guide conversations in whatever ways are most meaningful to each person.
 This event is open to all, whether you are of a particular faith background or no background.
 Our goal is to encourage meaningful dialogue between diverse, intergenerational groups and to live into the values of inclusion and radical hospitality as we share a completely vegan meal together!